-Cincinnati is known as the Queen City or the Gateway to the South.
+Cincinnati is known as the Queen City and the Gateway to the South.
 The many bridges that span the Ohio River offer good views of the downtown skyline and Northern Kentucky area.
 There are walkways on many of them so it's not hard to get a good photo or make your way by foot to attractions in Northern Kentucky.

 If you going for a walk along the Ohio River be sure to check out the Purple People Bridge, the historic Roebling Suspension Bridge (Think of the movie "Rainman") and the Big Mac bridge - it's the one that looks like a golden arch.